wp-plugins/youtube-channel/readme.txt

 = 1.4.0 =
 * Added option to show preferred quantity of videos
 * Added option to embed classic playlist
-* For random video use channel or playlist
-* Fields for width and height converted to number with spinner
+* Added class to video container: universal .ytc_video_container and selective (.ytc_video_first, .ytc_video_mid, .ytc_video_last)
 * Added class to video title .ytc_title
-* Added class to video container: universal .ytc_video_container and selective (.ytc_video_first, .ytc_video_mid, .ytc_video_last)
+* Added class to video description text .ytc_description
+* Added class to container for link to channel .ytc_link
 * Added routine to unique random video from channel if displayed more than one video
+* Added option to set `et cetera` string for shortened video description
+* Changed option for random video to use channel or playlist
+* Fields for width and height converted to number with spinner
+* Improved playlist ID handler

 = 1.3.3 =
 * Added Czech translation by Ladislav Drábek